PreranaUppalapati/linux/README.md

  - To create a local copy of Linux Kernel, downloaded and built the Linux modules and required libraries.
  - With sample outputs, Verified the code functionality if it's working or not.
  - Documentation work
+ - Generated output files and made commits to git.

 # To-Do: